MAQuesada/Google-Workspace-Agent/publication/publication.md

 All agents follow strict guidelines for input validation, timezone handling, and error prevention.
 For example, the **Calendar Agent** uses ISO time formats in the `Europe/Paris` timezone, while the **Email Agent** ensures HTML-formatted bodies and proper recipient validation.
 The **Contacts Agent** handles name normalization when searching (e.g., retrying without accents) and limits tool retries to prevent infinite loops.

 This modular structure ensures that each ReAct Agent remains focused, accountable, and easy to extend.
-Adding a new domain (e.g., document or task managers) simply requires defining a new agent, equipping it with a toolset, and connecting it to the orchestration flow.
+Adding a new domain (e.g., document or task managers) requires defining a new agent, equipping it with a toolset, and connecting it to the orchestration flow.
 Their stateless nature makes them ideal for concurrent execution across multiple accounts and consistent with the broader principles of composability in multi-agent systems.

 ### **Google Tools** 🔗